HVAC

 Federal programs

-The federal Greener Homes Grant program went through changes in 2024 and continues to evolve.
-As of 2026, the main federal heat pump incentive is administered through the Canada Greener Homes Initiative, which offers financial support for heat pump installations that meet specific efficiency requirements.
+The main federal heat pump incentive is administered through the Canada Greener Homes Initiative, which offers financial support for heat pump installations that meet specific efficiency requirements.
 Eligibility generally requires a pre-retrofit home energy audit, installation by a qualified contractor, and post-installation verification.
-The amount varies by system type and region.
+Because federal program details change regularly, always verify current amounts and eligibility on the official Natural Resources Canada website before budgeting around a specific rebate amount.

 Provincial programs